To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 Then, this TDR calculation method was applied to human ears.
 The ear-canal cross-section functions for each valid subject were generated based on the TDR results.
 At last, the TDR-based predicted ear-canal entrance areas were compared to the measured entrance areas, and the predicted areas were systematically lower than the measured ones.
 Future work will be needed to identify how the theory can be modified to better represent this system.

 Nie, Jingping, "Wideband acoustic imitance measurements and time domain reflectance" (2017).
-Theses, Dissertations, and Projects.
-1847.
+Honors Project, Smith College, Northampton, MA.